-The Scheduler can be accessed from the ESET Smart Security Premium main program window by clicking Tools > Scheduler.
+The Scheduler can be accessed from the ESET NOD32 Antivirus main program window by clicking Tools > More Tools > Scheduler.
 The Scheduler contains a list of all scheduled tasks and configuration properties such as the predefined date, time and scanning profile used.

-The Scheduler serves to schedule the following tasks: virus signature database update, scanning task, system startup file check and log maintenance.
-You can add or delete tasks directly from the main Scheduler window (click Add... or Delete at the bottom).
+The Scheduler serves to schedule the following tasks: update modules, scanning task, system startup file check and log maintenance.
+You can add or delete tasks directly from the main Scheduler window (click Add task or Delete at the bottom).
+You can revert the list of scheduled tasks to default and delete all changes by clicking Default.
 Right click anywhere in the Scheduler window to perform the following actions: display detailed information, perform the task immediately, add a new task, and delete an existing task.
 Use the checkboxes at the beginning of each entry to activate/deactivate the tasks.